sergei-mironov/asterisk-dongle-setup/README.md

 ### Doing USB Modeswitch manually

-`asterisk.sh` attempts to run usb_modeswitch procedure automatically for devices known to author.
+`run.sh` attempts to run usb_modeswitch procedure automatically for devices known to author.
 In case the procedure fails, one could attempt the manual way:

 1. `nix-build -A usb_modeswitch`.